autowarefoundation/autoware.universe/perception/lidar_centerpoint/README.md

 ### The `build_only` option

-The `lidar_centerpoint` node has `build_only` option to build the TensorRT engine file from the ONNX file, and the `build_only` option is inside the launch file of `lidar_centerpoint` node, and all the ROS parameters are moved in `.param.yaml` files.
+The `lidar_centerpoint` node has a `build_only` option to build the required TensorRT engine file from an ONNX file.
+This parameter is set in the launch file of this package, whereas all other parameters are set via `.param.yaml` files.

 ## Assumptions / Known limits